Coordinated Vulnerability Disclosure (CVD) Programs

 Make clear what the burden of proof is.
 It doesn’t take much effort or talent to run a vulnerability scanner on your marketing website and identify a CVE, most of which are not exploitable.
 Just reporting this type of finding doesn’t add any value, so make sure you require evidence of exploitability.

-Bonus points: provide a secure method of submitting information regarding the vulnerability.
+Provide a secure method of submitting information regarding the vulnerability.
 Security researchers themselves are tempting targets for hacks due to the fact that they often maintain actionable information regarding non-public flaws in enterprise networks and how to exploit them.
 Additionally, you likely want to prevent wide dissemination of inbound CVD reports within your own organization, at least before remediation of the underling issue.
 Thus, encryption standards like Pretty Good Privacy (PGP) or even secure messaging apps like Signal (if you have a “duty phone” for whoever is monitoring CVD submissions) represent potential options.

 Building an internal process